 Unlike some cities, Versailles isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Versailles are a mix of both white- and blue-collar jobs.
 Overall, Versailles is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Versailles who work in office and administrative support (12.78%), farm management occupations (12.55%), and management occupations (11.32%).
+There are especially a lot of people living in Versailles who work in office and administrative support (11.66%), management occupations (10.75%), and sales jobs (9.62%).

 Versailles is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Versailles in 2010 was $24,652, which is upper middle income relative to Kentucky, and middle income relative to the rest of the US.
-This equates to an annual income of $98,608 for a family of four.
+The per capita income in Versailles in 2010 was $25,317, which is wealthy relative to Kentucky, and upper middle income relative to the rest of the US.
+This equates to an annual income of $101,268 for a family of four.
 However, Versailles contains both very wealthy and poor people as well.

 The most common language spoken in Versailles is English.
 Other important languages spoken here include Spanish and German.